AviroopGhosh/TAS-Forge/documentation/Technical_Overview.md

 - Each **transmission offset** defines the start time of the scheduling window for a specific stream at a particular egress port responsible for forwarding time-sensitive frames.
 - Considerations of **clock drift**, **synchronization periodicity**, and **stream deadlines** are considered.

-An example output of CPLEX is shown for the WCA scheduling framework.
+An example output of IBM CPLEX solver is shown for the WCA scheduling framework continuing from the above topology.

 <pre>
 OFF_1_source1 = 5626;